cs01/gdbgui/README.rst

 - Evaluate arbitrary expressions and plot their values over time
 - Inspect memory in hex/character form
 - View all registers
-- Dropdown of all files used to compile binary, with autocomplete functionality
+- Dropdown of files used to compile binary, with autocomplete functionality
 - Source code explorer with ability to jump to line
 - Show assembly next to source code, highlighting current instruction.
 Can also step through instructions.
 - Assembly is displayed if source code cannot be found
-- Notifications when new updates are available
+- Notifications when new gdbgui updates are available

 Why gdbgui?
 -----------